-Therefore, closeouts are an integral part of our practice plans on a day to day basis because much of our success or lack thereof can be directly related to our ability to closeout.
+Therefore, closeouts are an integral part of our practice plans on a day-to-day basis because much of our success or lack thereof can be directly related to our ability to closeout on the ball.

-The type of closeout that is performed is directly related to the relative skill set of the man that they are guarding.
+The type of closeout performed is directly related to the relative skill set of the man they are guarding.
 In preparation for an opponent, we spend a great deal of time discussing how we will closeout to each player.
-The terminology below along with the teaching points describes the different labels that we utilize as per each specific closeout.
+The terminology below and the teaching points describe the different labels we utilize as per each specific closeout.

 - Dead 3 (Ray Allen)

-- This is for a player that is a really good catch & shoot three point shooter.
+- This is for a player that is an outstanding catch & shoot three-point shooter.

-- Closeout “Up under offensive player forcing player to put ball on the floor.”>
+- Closeout “Up under offensive player forcing the player to put the ball on the floor.”

 - Straight (Kobe)